nuta/operating-system-in-1000-lines/website/en/16-file-system.md

         "sret\n"
         :
         : [sepc] "r" (USER_BASE),
-          [sstatus] "r" (SSTATUS_SPIE | SSTATUS_SUM)
+          [sstatus] "r" (SSTATUS_SPIE | SSTATUS_SUM) // updated
     );
 }
 ```

 > [!TIP]
 >
 > I explained that _"the SUM bit was the cause"_, but you may wonder how you could find this on your own.
-It is a difficult question.
-Even if you know a page fault is occurring, it's often hard to narrow down.
-Unfrotunately, CPUs don't even provide detailed error codes.
+It is indeed tough - even if you are aware that a page fault is occurring, it's often hard to narrow down.
+Unfortunately, CPUs don't even provide detailed error codes.
 The reason I noticed was, simply because I knew about the SUM bit.
 >
-> Here are some debugging methods for when things "don't work properly":
+> Here are some debugging methods for when things don't work *"properly"*:
 >
 > - Read the RISC-V specification carefully.
-It does mention that "when the SUM bit is set, S-Mode can access U-Mode pages."
+It does mention that *"when the SUM bit is set, S-Mode can access U-Mode pages."*
 > - Read QEMU's source code.
 The aforementioned page fault cause is [implemented here](https://github.com/qemu/qemu/blob/d1181d29370a4318a9f11ea92065bea6bb159f83/target/riscv/cpu_helper.c#L1008).
 However, this can be as challenging or more so than reading the specification thoroughly.
-> - Ask ChatGPT.
+> - Ask LLMs.
+Not joking.
+It's becoming your best pair programmer.
 >
 > This is one of the major reasons why building an OS from scratch is a time sink and prone to giving up.
-However, the sense of accomplishment when solving these issues is unparalleled in other software development.
-The struggle itself can be said to be the essence of building an OS from scratch.
+However, more you overcome these challenges, the more you'll learn and ... be super happy!

-## Testing File Read and Write
+## Testing file reads/writes

-Now that we've set the `SUM` bit, let's try reading and writing files.
-It's successful if the text we wrote to `hello.txt` is displayed as follows:
+Let's try reading and writing files again. `readfile` should display the contents of `hello.txt`:

 ```
 $ ./run.sh